paultsogbe/paultsogbe/README.md

 https://github.com/paultsogbe/react-native-airbnb
 **paultsogbe/paultsogbe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+React
+- 🌱 I’m currently learning ...
+Vue.js
+- 👯 I’m looking to collaborate on ...
+Vue.js
+- 🤔 I’m looking for help with ...
+Finding my first job as e developer
+- 💬 Ask me about ... anything
+- 📫 How to reach me: ...
+[LinkedIn](https://www.linkedin.com/in/paul-tsogbe)
+- 😄 Pronouns: ...He/Him
+- ⚡ Fun fact: ...
+I like hats
+Here are some ideas to get you started:

+- 🔭 I’m currently working on ...